metalsoft-io/metalcloud-cli/README.md

 export METALCLOUD_DATACENTER="uk-reading"
 ```

+## Getting a list of supported commands

+Use `metalcloud-cli help` for a list of supported commands.

 ## Getting started

 To create an infrastructure, in the default datacenter, configured via the `METALCLOUD_DATACENTER` environment variable):